 Why wasn’t it a surprise?
 Because it’s Microsoft.
 Even though they’re relatively new in the automation space, whenever Microsoft decides to enter an enterprise software category, it’s just a matter of time before they’re a leader, if not sitting alone at the top of their market with their competitors in their review mirror.

-Microsoft’s automation offering – Power Automate – is no different.
+Microsoft’s automation offering – Power Automate – is no different and has many benefits.
 In a recent study Blueprint performed on automation migration to new RPA solutions, of the respondents considering switching RPA platforms, the most likely destination was Microsoft Power Automate.

 Download the report here to see all the insight Blueprint collected on RPA migration and re-platforming